Nakagin Capsule Tower: Update proposals and demolition decision, 2006–2022

+In 2018, a real estate company wanted to redevelop the tower and purchased the land and a few capsules, but failed during the COVID-19 pandemic.

 In May 2021, a number of outlets reported that the management company of the building had voted to sell the complex to the original landowner, reigniting speculation over potential demolition and redevelopment.
-As of November 2021, the building houses 20 tenants.
+As of November 2021, the building housed 20 tenants.
 An attempt to sell it to a new owner fell through.

-The demolition of the tower began on April 12, 2022.
-Some individual capsules may be preserved or recycled.

-Digital archive
+Ultimate demolition and digital archive, 2022

-Demolition of the Nakagin Capsule Tower Building began on April 12, 2022.
-Since the building is regarded as a masterpiece of Metabolist architecture, a project team led by Gluon has launched a 3D digital archiving project to preserve the entire building in 3D data in order to preserve its architectural value.
+Demolition of the Nakagin Capsule Tower Building began on 12 April 2022.
+Since the building was regarded as a masterpiece of Metabolist architecture, a project team led by Gluon had launched a 3D digital archiving project to preserve the entire building in 3D data in order to preserve its architectural value.
 In this project, the entire building was scanned using a combination of laser scan data that accurately measures distances in millimeters and more than 20,000 photographs taken by cameras and drones.
 Augmented reality of the Nakagin Capsule Tower Building was also unveiled.